machzqcq/docker-orchestration/README.md

 ![Docker Swarm](https://github.com/machzqcq/docker-orchestration/blob/master/images/docker-swarm.png)

-If you already have 3 machines (at least 3 hosts) set up , then just get the docker-engine from [here](https://github.com/docker/docker/releases) and install it on each of the hosts.
-If you got that already, continue reading

 # What can you expect

 - Learn to set up a docker swarm (understand terminology and relate to docker swarm implementation).
 Let swarm manage TLS, certificates, load balancing and key rotation etc.